-In our recent webinar on what it takes to build time series anomaly detection, industry experts Arun Kejariwal, Ira Cohen and Ben Lorica shared hard-won insights on successfully implementing and executing anomaly detection systems in today’s increasingly complex business environment.
+In Anodot’s webinar on time series anomaly detection, industry experts Arun Kejariwal, Ira Cohen and Ben Lorica shared hard-won insights on successfully implementing and executing anomaly detection systems in today’s increasingly complex business environment.

 Arun Kejariwal is an authority on machine learning applications in business; Ira Cohen is the Chief Data Scientist and Co-Founder of Anodot, which provides ML anomaly detection and forecasting for big data organizations; and Ben Lorica is the Chief Data Scientist at O’Reilly Media.
 During the webinar, these three experts covered: